 Frost lived at the rescue for about 6 months and often spent time with the orphan kittens which he loved more than anything.
 He almost took pride in mothering the orphan kittens who had no mother cat to turn to which was very encouraging.
 Frost was diagnosed with renal insufficiency right before he found a home which means he just needs to drink more water because he has trouble removing waste and balancing fluids.
 And of course he would use the box much more often.

 The veterinarian stated that he thinks that Frost can still live another 6 years because he is a very happy and healthy cat despite everything that he had been forced to endure through his very rough life.
 The renal insufficiency is very mild and just started so we caught that early.
 He refuses to eat prescription food so he gets canned in addition to his regular meals.
 It is time for him to just relax and enjoy his freedom instead of having to worry about dying outside where it is freezing cold or in intense heat.
 Now he can watch the birds through the copious amount of windows, eat some cat grass and catnip along with indulge in some delicious canned food.
-This is what Cuddle Cat Rescue tries to make possible for as many cats in our community as possible.
+This is what our rescue tries to make possible for as many cats in our community as possible.